how-to-choose-the-right-life-insurance-policy-for-you-by-age

 3. Pension Plans: You become eligible for investing in annuity plans within this decade.
 Use deferred annuity plans to enhance and secure an income for your post-retirement life.

-Life Insurance Plan for your 50s
+What Should a Life Insurance Plan for Your 50s Look Like?

 This is the decade when you finally fulfil your important responsibilities and finally head to the point of freedom.
 This freedom, however, must have the support of your pockets.
 Thus, in this decade, this will become your priority.